 Q: Can a day undergraduate student register for a WCAS (evening college) course?

 A: WCAS designates a limited number of spaces in certain courses for students in A&S, CSOM, LSOE, and CSON.
 Students may enroll in only one WCAS course per semester.
-For the fall and spring semester, students can sign up for WCAS courses in McGuinn 100 beginning on the first day of classes.
+For the fall semester, students can sign up for WCAS courses in Student Services in Lyons Hall beginning April 28.
 Courses are offered on a first come, first served basis, and there are a limited number of spaces in each course.
 Freshmen may not enroll in WCAS courses.

 Q: Where can I find information on Satisfactory Academic Progress for my school?